samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 * When filenames are required to be user-defined, validate input rigorously:
   * Implement a maximum length for filenames.
   * Restrict characters to a safe subset (e.g., alphanumeric characters, hyphens, spaces, and periods).
-  * If a restrictive whitelist is impractical, use a blacklist to block dangerous characters and patterns.

 ## Path and Namespace considerations